nilemssn/website/.github/CONTRIBUTING.md

 }
 ```

-### Folder Structure
+### Project Structure

+You can check [Gatsby's documentation on project structure](https://www.gatsbyjs.com/docs/gatsby-project-structure/) for an overview of the files and folders in this project.

 #### How to name files and folders?

-The files and folders of the Gatsby default starter (which this project is based on) are written `like-this` (i.e. lowercase letters and hyphens), so you should follow that.
+The files and folders in a typical Gatsby site are written `like-this` (i.e. lowercase letters and hyphens), so you should follow that.

 <!-- TODO: What's in the project? -->